coditori/highly-skilled-job-offers/README.md

 - Number of salaries in a year (12 or 13), Tax, holiday allowance
 ## 8- After the Interview
 - Send a [thank you email](https://www.indeed.com/career-advice/interviewing/sample-thank-you-letter-after-interview) after the interview
-- Try to list your weaknesses on the interview and have the plan to improve yourself
+- Try to list your weaknesses on the interview and have a plan to improve yourself
 ## 9- Interview Improvement process
 <p align="center"><img src="files/continuous_improvement_process.png" /></p>
 We always need to improve ourselves, simply try to find our weaknesses and make a list of them, then try to improve them.
 As an example: